Skip to content

 • coordinating read and write intent

-This logic often spills out of SQL into ORMs, post-processing layers, and defensive glue code.
+This logic often spills out of SQL into post-processing layers, with much glue code.
+LinkedQL pulls this logic back into the query itself.

 Documentation